 The good news is that this is a problem that can be solved.
-Take that dinner, put it over greens, toss it with a homemade salad dressing, and boom—you’ve got a kick-ass salad that will make all your coworkers green with envy.
+Take that dinner, put it over greens, toss it with a homemade salad dressing, and boom—you’ve got a kick-ass salad to hold you over through the next afternoon.

 Ready to get started?
 Here are four easy dinners that can easily be converted into a salad the next day…

 Is there anyone that doesn’t love fajitas?
 They’re the perfect meal to make when you’re entertaining and that means you likely have leftovers.
 Luckily, fajitas make for easy dinners that can be repurposed to become an award-winning taco salad.

 To get started, take those grilled peppers and onions and put them over romaine lettuce.
 You can throw your protein—whether it be rice and beans, chicken, or something else—in there too.

 Next, whip up a simple homemade avocado dressing by mashing together half an avocado (you can also use leftover guac too if you have it), a teaspoon of olive oil, the juice from one large lime, and a sprinkle of chili powder.

 Toss the salad in the dressing, adding salt and pepper to taste, and finish with a spoonful of salsa and some sour cream or Mexican cheese.

 Roasted veggies and chickpeas are the ideal plant-based dinner.
 Chickpeas are one of the vegan sources of protein and veggies like zucchini, yellow squash, and cauliflower are so versatile they can be added to almost anything, which brings us to our next-day salad.